 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Haruka citrus is small to medium in size with an ovate to globular shape.
-The bright yellow skin is smooth, thick, and pocked with many small, prominent oil glands.
-There is also a distinct dimple protruding on the non-stem end, and the skin is very fragrant, releasing lemon and grapefruit aromas when cut or peeled.
-Underneath the skin, there is a layer of spongy white pith that is edible and very sweet in flavor.
-The flesh is soft, juicy, divided into 10-11 segments by thin membranes, and is pale yellow, encasing a few to many inedible, cream-colored seeds.
-Haruka citrus is predominately consumed fresh and has a sweet, honey-like flavor.
+Haruka citrus is a small to medium-sized varietal, averaging 6 to 10 centimeters in diameter, and has a round to ovate shape with a distinct dimple protruding from the non-stem end.
+The rind is bright yellow and has a smooth and glossy appearance, pocked with many small, prominent oil glands.
+These pores release fragrant floral, lemon, and grapefruit aromas, especially when the citrus is cut or peeled.
+Underneath the skin, there is a layer of spongy white pith that is edible, thick, slightly chewy, and dry, bearing a sweet flavor.
+The pale-yellow flesh is soft, aqueous, and divided into 10 to 11 segments by thin membranes, encasing a few to many inedible, cream-colored seeds.
+Haruka citrus contains a high sugar content and low acidity, creating a mild, sweet, and tangy, honey-like flavor.

 Haruka citrus is available in the late winter through spring.